AganFebro/neoland/LOGIC.md

   - Mint exactly 1 token to your account
   - Create on‑chain metadata + master edition (Metaplex Token Metadata program)
   - Optionally transfer update authority to the collection owner so metadata governance is consistent
-  - Optionally prepend a payment (SOL or a token like CARV) so payment and mint happen atomically
+  - Optionally prepend a payment (SOL or CARV token) so payment and mint happen atomically
+  - Enforce whitelist if set on the collection (server-side check)
+  - Enforce a per‑wallet mint cap by counting existing mints for that wallet and collection (limit: 1)
+- For SOL mints, uses program-mint with lock to update metadata immediately if owner.
+- Does not allow a wallet to mint more than once for the same collection (1 per wallet); attempts beyond that are rejected before the transaction is built.
-- You sign with Backpack and, for “direct mint”, also sign with a fresh mint key (the client generates it).
-The client sends and tracks confirmation and shows an explorer link.
+- You sign with Backpack; for direct mints, also sign with a fresh mint key.
+The client sends, tracks confirmation, and shows explorer links.
 - Successful mints are recorded in the DB for activity and collection pages.

 ## Marketplace (list, buy, cancel)
 - Program: `onchain/market/programs/market/src/lib.rs` (Anchor) with four key instructions:
   - `list(price, payment_mint)` – moves the NFT from seller to a listing‑owned escrow account and stores the price. `payment_mint` is `Pubkey::default()` for SOL or an SPL mint (e.g., CARV) for token‑settled listings.
   - `cancel()` – returns the NFT from escrow back to the seller and closes the escrow token account.
-  - `buy()` – SOL settlement: transfers SOL from buyer → seller, then NFT from escrow → buyer, and closes escrow.
+  - `buy(royalty_bps, creator)` – SOL settlement: calculates royalty (price * royalty_bps / 10000), transfers royalty to creator, remainder to seller, then NFT from escrow → buyer, and closes escrow.
-  - `buy_spl()` – SPL settlement (e.g., CARV): transfers tokens from buyer → seller, then NFT from escrow → buyer, and closes escrow.
+  - `buy_spl(royalty_bps, creator)` – SPL settlement (e.g., CARV): calculates royalty, transfers royalty tokens to creator ATA (creates if needed), remainder to seller, then NFT from escrow → buyer, and closes escrow.
 - Client flow:
   - List: UI asks your price (SOL or CARV).
 Server builds the unsigned list tx (`/api/market/tx/list`).
 You sign and send.
 Then the server indexes the listing (`/api/market/list`).
   - Cancel: Server builds the unsigned cancel tx (`/api/market/tx/cancel`).
 You sign and send.
 Then the server marks it cancelled (`/api/market/cancel`).
-  - Buy: Server builds the unsigned buy tx (`/api/market/tx/buy` or `/buy-spl` for token listings).
+  - Buy: Server builds the unsigned buy tx (`/api/market/tx/buy` or `/buy-spl` for token listings), fetching collection royalty settings.
 You sign and send.
 Then the server marks it sold (`/api/market/sold`).
 - Guardrails:
   - Minimum price: 0.003 SOL or 1 CARV.
   - Buy is blocked if the collection owner paused trading.
   - The server checks escrow still holds the NFT before building a buy tx to reduce failed sends.
+  - Royalties are enforced on-chain; for CARV, server creates creator ATA if missing (funded by `PRIVATE_KEY_BASE58`).

 ## Offers (optional)
 - If `OFFERS_PROGRAM_ID` is set, the app supports collection‑wide offers:
+  - Configure: set the registry owner for the collection to enable offers (`/api/offers/tx/configure`).
   - Make offer: lock SOL into a program vault and create an offer PDA tied to the collection PDA and your wallet (`/api/offers/tx/make`).
   - Cancel offer: release funds and close your offer PDA (`/api/offers/tx/cancel`).
   - Accept offer (seller): transfers SOL → seller and NFT → bidder (`/api/offers/tx/accept`).
-- The UI also shows the current best on‑chain offer by scanning accounts for the collection’s PDA.
+- The UI shows the current best on‑chain offer by scanning accounts for the collection’s PDA.
-- Lightweight activity entries are stored off‑chain for offer created/cancelled/accepted so the collection page has a clear timeline.
+- Activity entries are stored off‑chain for offer created/cancelled/accepted so the collection page has a clear timeline.

 ## Prices & Explorer
 - Server fetches USD quotes for SOL and CARV (if an API key is present) and exposes: